dfinke/ImportExcel/README.md

 - Fixed another break where on azure the module never loaded.
 - Add a comment to ci.ps1 re better .NET version detection and left some commented out code.

-# What's new 6.5.2
+Other

-- Added the example ReadAllSheets.ps1 based on the thread https://github.com/dfinke/ImportExcel/issues/678
+- Added the example [ReadAllSheets.ps1](https://github.com/dfinke/ImportExcel/tree/master/Examples/ReadAllSheets) based on this thread https://github.com/dfinke/ImportExcel/issues/678

 # What's new 6.5.0